edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 Definitions for key concepts are provided below.

 -   **Collection:** A [collection](#collections) represents the segment(s) of your network that will be scanned for vulnerabilities.
--   **Assets:** Your assets consist of hostnames, IP addresses, GitHub repositories, Snyk targets, and AWS Resources.
-There are two methods for registering an asset.
+-   **Assets:** Your assets consist of hostnames, IP addresses, GitHub repositories, Snyk targets, and AWS resources. {{ PRODUCT }} registers assets using the following methods:
     -   An asset is registered for each hostname, IP address, and GitHub repository defined as a seed.
     -   {{ PRODUCT }} uses seeds to determine which network segments will be scanned.
 Each hostname and IP address identified through this scan is also registered as an asset.
     -   Each Snyk and Amazon GuardDuty seed may target an entire organization or system. {{ PRODUCT }} will generate an asset for each Snyk target and AWS resource associated with those configurations.